 The shares not purchased by the Company will be retained by certain current shareholders and management for a period of up to 5 years (the "Rollover Shareholders").
 On the third anniversary of the closing Canopy Growth will have a right to purchase, and the Rollover Shareholders will have a right to sell one half of the remaining interest held by the Rollover Shareholders to Canopy Growth at a specified valuation based on a multiple of BioSteel's net revenue.
-On the fifth anniversary of the closing Canopy Growth will have a right to purchase, and the Rollover Shareholders to Canopy Growth at a valuation to be mutually agreed upon by the parties.
+On the fifth anniversary of the closing Canopy Growth will have a right to purchase, and the Rollover Shareholders will have a right to sell the balance of the remaining interest held by the Rollover Shareholders to Canopy Growth at a valuation to be mutually agreed upon by the parties.
 The call and put options represent redeemable noncontrolling interest ("BioSteel Redeemable NCI") and is recorded at fair value on initial recognition.
 See Note 19 for a continuity of the BioSteel Redeemable NCI.
 See Note 24 for additional details on how the fair value is calculated.